 Turbidity is a measure of the clarity of the water, specifically from the presence of suspended particles in the water.
 Turbidity will typically increase as the suspended particles in the water increase, lowering clarity of the water.
 Turbidity may be caused by a variety of factors from the bottom sediments, erosion, algae production, and runoff and possibly from fish species such as carp.
 Suspended particles can capture heat from the sun raising water temperature as well (often witnessed in shallow waters).
-Turbidity readings on Portage Lake ranged from 0.71 - 0.93 (at the bottom) NTU's in June to 0.89 - 1.94 NTU's in late July to 0.22 - 0.75 NTU's in October.
-Shoreline sampling ranged from 0.47 - 0.75 NTU's in June, 0.67 - 0.87 NTU's in late July and 1.19-2.68 NTU's in September.
+Turbidity readings on Portage Lake ranged from 0.28 - 0.81 NTU's in June to 0.17 -1.67 (at the bottom) NTU's in late July to 0.18 - 11.81 NTU's in October.
+This outlier result is likely due to the bottom sediments getting disrupted during sampling and should be thrown out based on historical data.
+Shoreline sampling ranged from 0.53 - 0.75 NTU's in June, 0.27 - 0.71 NTU's in late July and 0.1 - 0.29 NTU's in September.
 The World Health Organization (WHO) requires drinking water be less than 5 NTU's, but recreational water can be significantly higher.
 Overall, the turbidity readings on Portage Lake are within safe drinking water standards and overall show that clarity should be very good on the lake.